virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-Downloading and unzipping a **WordPress** plugin on all the compute nodes.
+Downloading and unzipping the **WordPress** plugin on all the compute nodes.
 Here, the commands array is executed through a single SSH command.
 The same can be performed with the help of the [unpack](#unpack) method.
 ``` json
 {
   "cmd [cp]": [